vitelabs/go-vite/docs/api/rpc/contract_v2.md

       - `owner`: `Address` Token owner
       - `isReIssuable`: `bool`  Whether the token can be re-issued
       - `maxSupply`: `big.Int`  Maximum supply
-      - `ownBurnOnly`: `bool`  Whether the token can be burned by the owner only
+      - `isOwnerBurnOnly`: `bool`  Whether the token can be burned by the owner only
       - `tokenId`: `TokenId` Token ID
       - `index`: `uint16` Token index between 0-999.
 For token having the same symbol, sequential indexes will be allocated according to when the token is issued.